9 Best Campgrounds in Kananaskis Country, Alberta

 Boulton Creek is the main commercial area of the four nearby campgrounds (Lower Lakes, Canyon, Elkwood, and Interlakes).
 Here, you'll find a small store selling basic supplies and offering equipment rentals.

 The 160 sites here are a mix of 86 unserviced; 37 with power and water; and 32 with power, water, and sewer.
 The campground has six walk-in sites.
 Showers are available as well for an additional fee.
+Bookings can be made online 90 days in advance with a maximum stay of 10 days, or 16 with multiple bookings.

 8. Canoe Meadows Campground